NicolasMuras/Django-login-system/README.md

 <strong>Testing:</strong>
 <br>
 <br>
 I implemented coverage for testing, you can run the tests with the following commands.
+87% covered.
 <br>
 <br>
 <pre><code>docker ps